NEWAdvanced Sprint Backlog & Agile Reporting is live.Explore

 As you start putting the pieces in order one after the other, you get the master plan of your project.

-The team knows full well as how the execution would be done, who will do what and when.
+The team knows full well how the execution would be done, who will do what, and when.

 There is no confusion or scope of chaos.